 Blood tests can be used to confirm a suspected case of Lyme disease but they are not 100% reliable and a negative result cannot be used to rule out Lyme disease.

 The initial test offered by the NHS is called an ELISA test which is usually performed at your local hospital laboratory and takes a few days or possibly a week to come back.
-Although there have been no specific studies to find out the percentage of false negatives in the UK, the reliability of the ELISA test appears to be questionable.

 If the ELISA test is positive or equivocal, the blood sample is usually sent to the Rare and Imported Pathogens Laboratory at Porton Down in England or the NHS Highland National Lyme Borreliosis Testing Laboratory at Raigmore Hospital in Scotland.
 The Western blot (sometimes called an Immunoblot) is then performed.
-This is a slightly better test but may still miss cases.

 You can request printouts of both of these tests and it’s advisable to do so for your own records.

-Similar standard testing procedures performed in the USA appear to have a sensitivity of around 50% which means that approximately half the tests carried out could result in false negatives.
+Standard testing procedures performed in the USA appear to have a sensitivity of around 50% which means that approximately half the tests carried out could result in false negatives.

 The NHS sometimes use a Cerebrospinal fluid (CSF) test for antibodies and is obtained by a lumbar puncture.
 An EIA is used to confirm the presence of antibodies to Borrelia.
 This can give a positive result before the blood serology becomes positive, but has a high rate of false negatives in Lyme disease patients.